ilTose/ilTose/README.md

 ## 👨‍💻 About Me
 I'm a computer science graduate from the [University of Milan-Bicocca](https://www.unimib.it/) with a keen interest in artificial intelligence.
 Currently, I am pursuing my Master's degree in AI at the [University of Bologna](https://www.unibo.it/it).
 I am passionate about developing intelligent systems that can make our lives easier and more efficient.

-## 🔭 Looking for Work
+## 🔭 AI Developer Intern PwC Italy
-I am actively looking for my first work experience in the AI field.
-If you are looking for a dedicated and skilled AI engineer, don't hesitate to contact me.
+Currently I am working as an AI developer intern at PwC Italy

 ## 🌱 My Skills
 - Programming Languages: Python, C++, Java